techmyth/techmyth.github.io/content/posts/veeam-diagraming-infra.en.md

 ![Image1](/img/2024/veeam.diagrammer-0.6.3/Diagram.webp)

-In the following video you can see how to install and use this tool:
+In the following video I attempt to show you how to install and use this tool:

+#### Side note: My video editing skills are a disaster. :)

 {{< youtube bsfiCf-mqqY >}}